Mendiax/pico_tests/README.md

 # pico_tests
-Library for running tests on pico
+Library for running tests on Raspberry Pi Pico.